top of page

 The noun 'inflection' has its origins in Latin and is related to the word 'inflectere,' which consists of 'in,' meaning 'in' or 'into,' and 'flectere,' meaning 'to bend' or 'to curve.'
 In Latin, 'inflectere' was used to describe the bending or altering of the form of words through changes in grammatical endings, a concept central to Latin and many other languages.
 Over time, 'inflection' took on a broader linguistic sense, referring to the modulation of the pitch, tone, or rhythm of a person's voice when speaking, which can convey nuances of meaning or emotion.
 The term 'inflection' retains its etymological connection to the idea of bending or altering, as it describes the subtle changes in vocal expression that give language its rich and nuanced character.

-Quiz: Find the meaning of the noun inflection:
+Find the correct meaning of the noun inflection:

 Try Again!